aiven/aiven-docs/docs/products/clickhouse/howto/integrate-kafka.md

 :::note
-During this step we only created an empty database in Aiven for ClickHouse, but we didn\'t create any tables yet.
+During this step we only created an empty database in Aiven for ClickHouse, but we didn't create any tables yet.
 Creation of the virtual connector table is done by setting specific integration configuration, see the section below.
 :::